CayhanBoran/Number-Guessing/README.md

-# Number-Guessing
+# Python Beginner Projects
-This is a project that contains beginner python projects
+This is a repository for beginner python projects